-The global economy has significantly changed during the past year.
-The spread of the COVID-19 virus, declared on March 11, 2020 as a pandemic by the World Health Organization (WHO), has led many governments to adopt exceptional measures to slow the advancement of COVID-19.
+The global economy has significantly changed since the beginning of the COVID-19 pandemic.
+The spread of the COVID-19 virus, declared on March 11, 2020, as a pandemic by the World Health Organization (WHO), has led many governments to adopt exceptional measures to slow the advancement of COVID-19, which measures continue to be significant in Asia.
 These events cause significant uncertainties and material disruptions to businesses globally, resulting in an economic slowdown that could damage the Company's activities.
 At the current time, it is not possible to reliably estimate the duration and impact of these events may have on the Company's future financial results because of the uncertainties about future developments.
-Thus far, the Company has experienced volatility in demand for systems and one-time-use devices which has resulted in a reduction in anticipated sales and Profound's ability to collect certain payments.
+Thus far, the Company has experienced volatility in demand for systems and one-time-use devices, which has resulted in a reduction in anticipated sales and Profound's ability to collect certain payments, particularly in Asia.
 For more information on COVID-19 and its impact on Profound's business, please refer to the section "Business Update and Sales Strategy".